The Discover Tenkara Karasu 360 and 400 were designed by Paul Gaskell

 Tippet - 6X recommended, no more than 5X (5lb breaking strength)

 Pennies - 21

-If you live in the UK or Europe, purchase the Karasu directly from the Discover Tenkara website.
+If you live in the UK or Europe, or if you wish to purchase a Karasu 360, purchase the Karasu directly from the Discover Tenkara website.

-TenkaraBum will carry the Discover Tenkara Karasu rods for customers in the US and countries outside of Europe.
+TenkaraBum has the Discover Tenkara Karasu 400 for customers in the US and countries outside of Europe.
 If you live outside of the US, you must add additional postage in the Shipping section below.